Easy Beginner Guide to Play C Major Scale on Piano!

 C Major in Pop and Classical Music

-C Major is one of the most common and popular keys used in music, including many hit pop songs.
-Take a look at some famous pop songs that are written in C Major:
+C major scale piano notes is one of the most common and popular keys used in music, including many hit pop songs.
+Take a look at some famous pop songs that are written in C major scale piano chords

 • “All of Me” – John Legend